DR1 (star)

-DR1 is a solitary Wolf-Rayet (WR) star in the irregular dwarf galaxy IC 1613, located approximately 721 kpc distant in the constellation of Cetus.
+DR1 is a solitary Wolf-Rayet (WR) star in the irregular dwarf galaxy IC 1613, located approximately 721 kpc away in the constellation of Cetus.
 An extremely rare star on the WO oxygen sequence, it may be the only Wolf-Rayet star in IC 1613.

 Discovery

 In 1982, a spectrum was obtained of one of the H II regions within IC 1613 named S3, as a comparison object for observing a supernova remnant within the same galaxy.
 The spectrum displayed broad emission lines at wavelengths of 4650 and 5810 Å, indicative of the presence of either a singular WC star with peculiar emission features or a WC+WN binary.
-Also in 1982, Davidson & Kinman suggested that it was rather an WO star due to the presence of O_{VI} (O^{5+}) lines.
+Also in 1982, Davidson & Kinman suggested that it was rather an WO star due to the presence of Ovi (O^{5+}) lines.
 A 1991 paper gave it a tentative WO4 spectral type, which was revised to WO3 in 1993.
 In 1985, it was listed as a WR candidate alongside seven other objects in IC 1613, but all but DR1 turned out not to be WR stars.
 As of 2019, it remains the only confirmed WR star in the galaxy, though in 2021, a candidate dust-producing WC star designated SPIRITS14bqe was found, which may resemble the WC5+O9 binary system WR 19.